 Marcel Ambiana Belingue was appointed as Senior Manager and Head of Membership & Communications in September 2013.
 He joined the CTO in 2004 and held two previous positions, first as Marketing Communications Manager (2004-2006), then as Senior Manager, Capacity Development & Training (2006-2013).

 Mr Belingue also leads the CTO’s work on regulatory environments, one of the organisation’s six strategic areas.
 Prior to joining the CTO, he worked in advertising, video production, and publishing.
 Mr Belingue holds a degree in Law from the University of Yaoundé II (1997) and a Master’s degree in International Communications & Development from City University London (2002).
 Mr Belingue speaks English and French.

-Manager, Head of Research and Consultancy
+Manager, Head of Technical Support and Consultancy Division

 Dr Martin Koyabe

 Martin is Head of Technical Support and Consultancy division at the Commonwealth Telecommunication Organisation (CTO).
 He has extensive experience working in the telecoms sector and academia on ICT research and development.

 Before joining CTO, Martin was a Senior Researcher/Technical Lead in Information Security with BT, where he worked for over 10 years in various R&D positions within BT Group and BT Technology Services & Operations (TSO).
 While at BT, he participated and lead several ICT research & development projects (both within and outside BT).
 Part of his achievements involves developing and down-streaming innovative ICT solutions into BT’s line of businesses; and designing, prototyping and deploying Information Security solutions for BT customers.